 1. Site fidelity studies

 6. Towable: for area surveys

-The miniSUR allows simple mooring by using tie-wraps to connect to small rope.
+The miniSURT allows simple mooring by using tie-wraps to connect to small rope.
 Transmitters within the units detection area will be logged to the on board memory along with date and time.
-The miniSUR may be configured in the field to allow frequency scanning for ACT coded transmitters, or use with rcode transmitters.
+The miniSURT may be configured in the field to allow frequency scanning for ACT coded transmitters, or use with rcode transmitters.

 The miniSURT is designed to allow mounting to an animal as a small (16mm diameter) expendable unit, as a remotely powered, cabled RS232 system, or as a standalone submersible receiver powered by a single AA lithium battery.